UC Berkeley Extension

-The University of California, Berkeley, Extension (UC Berkeley Extension) is the continuing education division of the University of California, Berkeley (UC Berkeley) campus.
+The University of California, Berkeley Extension (UC Berkeley Extension) is the continuing education division of the University of California, Berkeley (UC Berkeley) campus.
 Founded in 1891, UC Berkeley Extension provides continuing education through self-supporting academic programs.

 The extension is headquartered outside the main UC Berkeley campus in Berkeley, California, with classrooms in downtown San Francisco and other Bay Area locations.
 UC Berkeley Extension serves more than 48,000 annual student enrollments in over 2,000 courses and 80 programs.

 Through UC Berkeley, UC Berkeley Extension is accredited by the Western Association of Schools and Colleges.

 History

-Following years of calls from the public to open access to Berkeley’s excellent courses and programs, University Extension came to life in 1891 when three professors crossed the Bay by ferry to offer courses in San Francisco in history (Prof. Bacon), mathematics (Prof. Stringham) and English literature (Prof. Gayley).
+In 1891, three UC professors began offering courses in San Francisco in history (Prof. Bacon), mathematics (Prof. Stringham) and English literature (Prof. Gayley).
 On February 14, 1893, UC Berkeley's Regents adopted the extramural instruction plan and authorized extension courses to be taught in California.

 In 1902, the University Extension became a self-organizing body within UC Berkeley and Henry Morse Stephens was appointed Director of University Extension.

 In 1912, Ira W. Howerth was appointed Director.
 Howerth established a district organization to further extend the University Extension's reach to communities outside of Berkeley.

 After receiving a legislative appropriation to support University Extension in 1915, the extension began offering classes in Southern California.
 In 1917, Leon J. Richardson was appointed Director.
 During his tenure, Richardson standardized academic work at the extension.